RebornBeat/AgriFrame/README.md

 ## Core Innovation

-The fundamental innovation lies in recognizing that all agricultural planting patterns can be reduced to line-based geometries that can be serviced by an overhead framework system.
-By operating entirely above the crop area, the system eliminates soil compaction while enabling automation across diverse terrains and crop types.
+The fundamental innovation is the Intelligent Universal Frame, a modular system built from standardized, feature-rich bars.
+These bars are not merely structural; they are the enabling platform for automation.
+By recognizing that all agricultural planting patterns can be reduced to line-based geometries that can be serviced by an overhead framework system they transform any agricultural layout—from simple rows to complex contours—into a unified, machine-readable geometry.

+Key research areas for the Intelligent Bar include:

+    Universal Connection System: Designing standardized mounting points for both structural poles and operational tools.

+    Integrated Movement Interfaces: Embedding mechanisms like gear teeth, belt guides, or magnetic tracks directly into the bars to facilitate tool movement.

+    Inherent Modularity: Ensuring bars can connect in various configurations (linear, curved, hexagonal) to create any required field pattern.

+By operating entirely above the crop, this frame-based approach eliminates soil compaction while making advanced automation accessible to diverse terrains and crop types.

 ## System Architecture Research